 Section 404 of the CWA regulates dredge and/or fill activities in U.S waters.
 The proposed action would require dredging in U.S. waters.
 Since 1989, the USACE and EPA have implemented policy under the Section 404 program to achieve a Presidential goal of "no net loss" of wetlands.
 This program is responsible for ensuring the Administration's policy regarding "no net loss" of wetlands by requiring permit applicants to make every effort to avoid and minimize aquatic resource impacts, and provide compensatory mitigation to offset any permitted impacts.
 Therefore, impacts to wetlands and achieving no net loss of wetlands are important factors in complying with the CWA.
-No wetlands would be impacted by the TSP channel modifications.
-Placement of dredged material will impact 21 acres of fresh and brackish marsh (See Appendix B, Enclosure 1 - Mitigation Appendix).
+No wetlands would be impacted by the recommended plan channel modifications or placement of material.

-The regulations implementing the CWA Section 404 also include the mandatory guidelines developed to implement Section 404(b)(1) which prescribes procedures for specifying dredged material disposal sites and determining the suitability of dredged material for disposal.
-An extensive review of existing past maintenance and new work sediment testing data covering the MSC was performed to determine the next steps in applying the procedures pursuant to USACE Regulatory Guidance Letter (RGL) 06-02, the Section 404(b)(1) guidelines, and the related joint testing manuals developed for them, including the Upland, and Inland Testing Manuals, as needed and appropriate, for the placement methods and sites selected during the development of the DMMP for the TSP.
-A draft 404(b)(1) Evaluation Form for the TSP channel modifications and DMMP has been prepared and will be released concurrent with the release of the Draft EIS.
+The regulations implementing the CWA Section 404 also include the mandatory guidelines developed to implement Section 404(b)(1) which prescribes procedures for specifying dredged material disposal sites and determining the suitability of dredged material for placement.
+An extensive review of existing past maintenance and new work sediment testing data covering the MSC was performed to determine the next steps in applying the procedures pursuant to USACE Regulatory Guidance Letter (RGL) 06-02, the Section 404(b)(1) guidelines, and the related joint testing manuals developed for them, including the Upland, and Inland Testing Manuals, as needed and appropriate, for the placement methods and sites selected during the development of the DMMP for the recommended plan.
+A 404(b)(1) Evaluation Form for the recommended plan channel modifications and DMMP has been prepared and was released concurrent with the release of the Draft EIS.
+A Water Quality Certification has been received from TCEQ.